platformsh/platformsh-docs/docs/src/security/waf.md

 title: Web application firewall (WAF)
 sidebarTitle: WAF
 description: |
-    Enterprise and Elite projects on Platform.sh come with a Web application firewall (WAF) at no additional cost, which monitors requests to your application and blocks suspicious requests according to our ruleset.
-WAFs can be an important line of defense against well-known exploit vectors that can otherwise make an application vulnerable to malicious requests and distributed denial of service (DDoS) attacks.
+    Enterprise and Elite projects on Platform.sh come with a Web application firewall (WAF) at no additional cost.
+This WAF monitors requests to your application and blocks suspicious ones.
+It helps protect your application from attacks such as distributed denial of service (DDos) attacks.
 tier:
   - Enterprise
   - Elite